First Quarter grant applications are due January 1, 2022.

 Trouble or Questions?

 Four County Community Funds are available for a variety of charitable purposes for non-profit organizations, public schools, and governmental agencies.
-This fund especially responds to the current and emerging needs in all of our local communities.
+Shelby Community Funds serve the Shelby Community.
+Both funds especially respond to the current and emerging needs in our local communities.

 Tobacco settlement funds are available for projects that promote the health of seniors and youth, including health and nutrition, family counseling, smoking/vaping prevention and cessation, and mental health care.